spacecode-live/flask_video__client_server_resize-pic/README.md

 … and so on.
-re-sized images to disk as soon as they have been processed (as opposed to converting all frames and then writing them to disk at the end).
-Make your test report runtime metrics including the frame-rate of the conversion (a running average) for each video instance, reported when each video instance has been completely converted,  display-  total amount of time taken for each instance.
+re-sized images to disk as soon as they have been processed (as opposed to converting all frames and then writing them to disk at the end). runtime metrics including the frame-rate of the conversion (a running average) for each video instance, reported when each video instance has been completely converted,  display-  total amount of time taken for each instance.